fatimamardi/FxDealsProject/README.md

 ## Common Issues and Solutions

-**Port 8080 already in use?** Change the port in `application.yml` or stop whatever is using that port.
+**Port 8080 already in use?**

-**Database connection errors?** Make sure PostgreSQL is running (if using it), or switch to H2 for local testing.
+- Something else is using that port.
+You can change the port in `application.yml` (just change `server.port: 8080` to something else like 8081), or find what's using port 8080 and stop it.

+**Database connection errors?**
+- First, make sure PostgreSQL is actually running (check Windows Services)
+- Verify the database `fxdealsdb` exists and the username/password in `application.yml` are correct
+- Sometimes it's a firewall issue blocking port 5432

-**Application won't start?** Check the logs - usually it's a database connection issue or missing dependency.
+**Application won't start?**
+- Check the console logs - they usually tell you exactly what's wrong
+- Most of the time it's a database connection problem or a missing dependency

-**Tests failing?** Make sure H2 is available for tests (it should be included automatically).
+**Tests failing?**
+- Tests automatically use an in-memory database (H2), so they should work without PostgreSQL
+- If tests fail, make sure Maven downloaded all dependencies - try running `mvn clean install` again

 ## Sample Data